You don’t have to be an established business to know how important it is to generate leads. Now, there are two ways you can attract new subscribers:

 Once your lead magnet is ready, post the opt-in page across all your social media platforms.

-If it’s evergreen content, plan to promote the heck out of it on a regular basis, even a few times a week.
+If it’s evergreen content, make a plan to promote it on a regular basis, even a few times a week.

-For instance, you can post on your Instagram feed, but don’t forget stories.
+For instance, you can post on your Instagram feed, but don’t forget the stories feature.
 IG Stories are a great way to put your content at the very top of people’s feeds and increase its visibility.

 We know we said you can use lead magnets to get new email addresses, but the people already on your list might very well be interested in the free or perceived value you’re providing via the lead magnet.

 Not many businesses are taking full advantage of lead magnets.
-However, once you start thinking outside the box and get working on your lead magnet, the result might blow you away.
+However, once you start thinking outside the box and get working on your lead magnet, the results might just blow you away.